borisdj/EFCore.FluentApiToAnnotation/README.md

 Console app in NetCore for converting FluentApi configuration to Annotations(Attributes extended with [EfCore.Shaman](https://github.com/isukces/EfCore.Shaman) lib)

 When using EntityFrameworkCore Code First approach specific config can be defined with [FluentApi](https://msdn.microsoft.com/en-us/library/jj591620(v=vs.113).aspx) or with [Annotations](https://msdn.microsoft.com/en-us/library/jj591583(v=vs.113).aspx).<br>
-I prefere Annotations because it requires less code, it's all in one place and configs are directly on Property they refer, similar like in database itself.<br>
+I prefere Annotations because it requires less code, it's all in one place and configs are directly on Property they refer, similar like in database itself.
+Also nice thing here is that there is a lot of convention so we often get desired model without having to configre everything explicitly, like PK Name *Id* or *TableId* so not need for `[Key]` attribute<br>
 Only problem with Annotations was that EFCore does not have Attributes for everything, but with the help of EfCore.Shaman library that problem is solved.<br>
 This works well when creating new App, but sometimes we are migrating existing App to new Framework.<br>
 In that situation EFCore have built-in reverse engineering functionality:<br>